Radhika-Keni/Object_Localisation_From_Scratch/README.md

 # Object Localisation(From Scratch)
-Build a model to detect a simple bounding box  i.e build a regression head
+Build a model to detect a simple bounding box  i.e build a regression head on Oxford IIT Data set